vacay/docs/about.md

-## Collect, organize, and play music from all over the internet.
+## Collect, organize, and play music from all over.
 You can add music to vacay from most major music sites (soundcloud, youtube, bandcamp, mixcloud, hypem, [and more](https://vacay.io/discussion/41)).
 Once it's in our system, Vacay then lets you organize your music and play (or even download) it whenever you'd like.

 Vacay uses [audio fingerprints](http://en.wikipedia.org/wiki/Acoustic_fingerprint) to consolidate music sources and services - so that when you play a song - we choose the highest quality stream available online from all of the sources we monitor.